qiyueyang-7/scNTImpute/README.md

 pandas 1.3

 # Data format
 scNTImpute requires the input of a cell-gene expression matrix in the format of an AnnData object.
-A detailed description of AnnData can be found [here](https://anndata.readthedocs.io/en/latest/).
+A detailed description of AnnData can be found [here](https://anndata.readthedocs.io/en/latest/).All datasets used are public datasets and the sources of the datasets can be viewed in detail in the manuscript.